mochi-hpc-experiments/platform-configurations/ORNL/Summit/README.md

 Mercury should use the `verbs` transport method in Mercury, which translates to `ofi+verbs;ofi_rxm` internally.
 You must also specify the libfabric domain when initializing Mercury by using `verbs://mlx5_0` as the local address.
-This will insure that libfabric uses the correct default port on the network card.
+This will ensure that libfabric uses the correct default port on the network card.

 Libfabric should be compiled with the `+verbs` and `+rxm` variants.